Reye's syndrome

 Sometimes aspirin goes by other names, such as:

-For the treatment of fever or pain related to the flu, chickenpox or another viral illness, consider giving your child a safer alternative to aspirin.
+For the treatment of fever or pain related to the flu, chickenpox or another viral illness, give your child a safer alternative to aspirin.
 This may include infants' or children's acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others).

 There's an exception to the general rule about aspirin.
 Children and teenagers who have certain chronic diseases, such as Kawasaki disease, may need long-term treatment with medicines that contain aspirin.